-Find here an example of a cmorizing script, written for the MTE dataset that is available at the MPI for Biogeochemistry in Jena: cmorize\obs\mte.py.
+Find here an example of a cmorizing script, written for the MTE dataset that is available at the MPI for Biogeochemistry in Jena: mte.py.

-All the necessary information about the dataset to write the filename correctly, and which variable is of interest, is stored in a separate configuration file: MTE.yml in the directory ESMValTool/esmvaltool/cmorizers/obs/cmor\config/.
-Note that the name of this configuration file has to be identical to the name of your data set.
+All the necessary information about the dataset to write the filename correctly, and which variable is of interest, is stored in a separate configuration file: MTE.yml in the directory ESMValTool/esmvaltool/cmorizers/data/ cmor\config/.
+Note that both the name of this configuration file and the cmorizing script have to be identical to the name of your dataset.
 It is recommended that you set project to OBS6 in the configuration file.
 That way, the variables defined in the CMIP6 CMOR table, augmented with the custom variables described above, are available to your script.